pimbrouwers/Falco/documentation/migrating-from-v4-to-v5.md

 ## `Auth` module removed

-The Auth module's functionality was ported to the Response module.
+The `Auth` module functionality was ported one-to-one to the `Response` module.